 Ganesh Chaturthi is one of the most vibrant festivals celebrated across India, however the festivities in Karnataka are a little different.
 Starting days before the festival itself, temples and houses are decorated with flowers and leaves to welcome Lord Ganesha.
 Sweets like Modakam, Kosambari and Payasams are prepared which one must surely try!

-More commonly known as ‘Mysuru Dasara’, this is one of the biggest Karnataka festivals.
+More commonly known as ‘Mysuru Dasara’, this is one of the biggest Karnataka festivals which is also locally called the Karnataka Dasara festival.
 Spanning over 10 days, the festivities are in full bloom during this time of the year.
 The Mysore Palace is one of the best places to visit during Mysore Dasara.
 Adorned with 10,000 beautiful light bulbs, it is truly a beautiful sight.
 Various dance and music programs are organized across the state that you can enjoy.